Creating a new form of theatre

 Into the world of imagination – broadening the outlook

 DynamO Théâtre is undeniably contributing to renewing theatre for young audiences through its distinctive artistic approach and meaningful creative involvement.
 This unique approach challenges, mirrors and defines the art of acrobatic movement and clowning.
 Indeed, the company has developed considerable expertise and know-how.
 It provides inspiration for and influences the practice of theatre and the approach of many creative artists and performers.
 The research and on-going physical actor programs affirm a theatre form of which DynamO Théâtre was a forerunner.
 The language of theatre never stops moving forward and each new production refines it.
 As time moves on the quest continues and new artistic projects challenge earlier ones.
 They delve deeper, push the limits of acrobatic movement and make it relevant.
-A new coartistic direction helped broaden the scripting of acrobatic movement and clowning.
 Such awareness and knowledge of body movement will make the company’s artistic signature endure while rejuvenating it.